 As soon as he told me about the Eskdale to Ravenglass walk I couldn’t resist it.
-A 7-mile hike, fairly easy terrain and a bonus ride back on a steam train.
-Perfect, a nice distance, not too far considering my ankle was a little sore from the descent of Scafell Pike.
-But I was most excited about riding the steam train haha.
+A 7-mile hike, fairly easy terrain and a bonus ride back on the steam train sounded like a great walk.

-Here’s my walk from Eskdale campsite all the way to Ravenglass train station.
+Here’s a detailed description of my walk from Eskdale campsite to Ravenglass train station.
 Also included is information about Ravenglass to Eskdale steam railway, which I caught back.

-Eskdale Campsite to Low Wood – Stage 1
+Eskdale Walk – Eskdale Campsite Campsite to Low Wood

 Distance: 2.5 km/ 1.5 miles

 Time: 35-45 mins

 Starting out from Eskdale Campsite my home in a camping pod for the last two nights.
 You turn right out of the campsite on to the road.
 After about 100 m turn left onto a footpath at Brook House Inn.
 This is signposted to St Catherine’s church.

 Read about my camping pod experience at Eskdale Campsite here.

 Keep walking past the church house on your right.
 Then go through a gate on your left signposted Gill Force and Girder Bridge 400 yds.
 Turn left and follow the path with the river on your right.